cloudfoundry-tutorials/edx/content/developer-concerns/core-constructs.md

 ### Environment Parity

-You may have heard of [12 Factor App](https://12factor.net) best practices.
-These best practices were authored by experienced developers and practitioners to address systemic problems in modern application development.
-They attempt to define a common language to discuss the issues and offer a broad set of conceptual solutions.
-When evaluating platforms like Cloud Foundry, it is vital to remember 12-factor app principles are recommendations, not requirements.

-The [tenth factor](https://12factor.net/dev-prod-parity) addresses the need for parity between lifecycle stages: "Keep development, staging, and production as similar as possible."
+The [tenth factor](https://12factor.net/dev-prod-parity) of 12-factor app best practices addresses the need for parity between lifecycle stages: "Keep development, staging, and production as similar as possible."
 Because spaces are logical separations, they share the exact same underlying infrastructure and configuration mechanisms.
 Parity between a dev and production space is therefore inherent in the platform.
 This dramatically reduces the likelihood of an issue caused by a difference in the execution environment.

 ### Isolation Segments